PrestaShop/docs/src/content/1.7/faq/stock.md

 {{% /notice %}}

 {{% notice note %}}
-To avoid confusion when referring to `StockAvailable::quantity` below we will use the **virtual quantity** expression.
+To avoid confusion, from now on we will refer to `StockAvailable::quantity` as **virtual quantity**.
 {{% /notice %}}

 **Q:** When is the StockAvailable object/table updated?